 - Letter of Authority

 The last document is something that you’ll need to obtain from the National Regulator of Compulsory Specifications (NRCS).
 Specifically, you will need to fill out and submit a completed LA01 form.
-When submitting this document, you will also be required to pay a fee, the size of which will depend upon the type of vehicle being imported and that vehicle’s value.
+When submitting this document, you will also be required to pay a fee.
+The size of the fee will depend upon the type of vehicle imported and that vehicle’s value.
 For more information about the Letter of Authority and to obtain a copy of the LA01 form, please visit this website.

-Once South African customs has verified the documentation outlined above and you’ve paid all requisite duties, taxes and fees, your used U.S. vehicle will then be cleared.
+Once South African customs has verified the documentation outlined above, and you’ve paid all essential duties, taxes, and fees, your used U.S. vehicle will then be cleared.
 Should you have any additional questions about the customs clearance process in South Africa, please consult the official website for South African Customs, which overseen by the South African Revenue Service.

 Import Duties and Taxes for U.S. Vehicles Imported into South Africa

 Import duties and taxes due on used vehicles imported into South Africa are the same for returning citizens, immigrants, and those importing used vehicles that meet the criteria outlined above.
-There are, however, certain circumstances in which a returning citizen or immigrant can be exempted from these duties and taxes.
-These circumstances will be outlined below.
+There are, however, certain circumstances in which a returning citizen or immigrant can exempt himself from these duties and taxes.
+These circumstances are described below.

 All used vehicles are subject to an import duty of 32%, regardless of size.
 This includes everything from light vehicles to heavy trucks.
 In addition to this duty, there is also an “Ad Valorum” duty of approximately 2%.
-Depending upon the vehicle’s value this could be slightly less or slightly more.
+Depending upon the vehicle’s value, this could be slightly less or slightly more.
 Please contact South African Customs for questions about your specific vehicle.
-In addition to the above, there is also a Value Added Tax (VAT) assessed on imported used vehicles that’s equivalent to the 14% of the car’s value.
+In addition to the above, there is also a Value Added Tax (VAT) assessed on imported used vehicles that are equivalent to 14% of the car’s value.

-To qualify for an exemption to the above taxes and duties, the individual importing the used vehicle must be the following criteria:
+To qualify for an exemption to the above taxes and duties, the individual importing the used vehicle must meet the following criteria:

-- The vehicle must have been registered in your name for a period of 12 months or longer.
+- The vehicle must be registered in your name for 12 months or longer.

-- You must be changing your address to permanently reside in South Africa.
+- You must be changing your address to reside in South Africa permanently.

-- You must sign a non-sale certificate attesting that you will not sell or otherwise dispose of the vehicle for a period of at least two years.
+- You must sign a non-sale certificate attesting that you will not sell or otherwise dispose of the vehicle for at least two years.

 The rules for import duties and taxes are overseen by the South African Revenue Service (SARS).
 Should you have any further questions or need to address any confusion, please consult their official for customs-related inquiries right here.